-Though the negative side effects associated with teeth whitening are relatively mild, there are still some factors that our Surrey & Delta dentists want patients to consider when they are considering this cosmetic dental procedure.
+Though the negative side effects associated with teeth whitening are relatively mild, there are still some factors that our dentists in Surrey want patients to consider when they are considering this cosmetic dental procedure.

 “Teeth whitening” and “teeth bleaching” do not mean exactly the same thing.